awesome-workshop/docker-singularity-hats/_episodes/10-cms-cvmfs-docker.md

 > > <img src="../fig/VNC_cmsShow.png" alt="VNC_cmsShow" style="width:800px">
 > {: .solution}
 {: .challenge}

+> ## Easily make your image VNC ready
+> The `vncify` repository is available to make *many* images capable of running a VNC server and noVNC+WebSockify.
+The Dockerfile in this repository will build off of your chosen image, installing the necessary components.
+For more information take a look at the [GitHub README](https://github.com/kpedro88/vncify).
+>
+{: .testimonial}

 # Using Jupyter within the container
 Many people prefer to use a [Jupyter Notebook][jupyter-org] environment for code/analysis development these days.
 While the *cms-cvmfs-docker* container does not have Jupyter Notebook installed (to keep the image small), Jupyter is accessible through the *sft.cern.ch* CVMFS mount.